Ruby: Unmasking Unsafe Rust in Stripped Binaries via Machine Learning: Background

-\para{Safe rust.} Rust language \cite{matsakis2014rust} provides a memory-safety guarantee during compile time, while allowing control over low-level access to resources.
-The claimed memory-safety guarantee is proved in \cite{Reed2015PatinaA,jung2017rustbelt} under some assumptions on language models.
-Here, we describe the key concepts to achieve the memory-safety: \emph{ownership} and \emph{borrowing}.
-By applying these two concepts of static analysis, safe Rust guarantees that there are no undefined behaviors in compiled programs \cite{Reed2015PatinaA}.
+\textbf{Safe Rust.} Rust language \citep{matsakis2014rust} provides a memory-safety guaranty at compile time while allowing control over low-level access to resources.
+The claimed memory-safety guaranty is demonstrated in \citep{Reed2015PatinaA,jung2017rustbelt} under certain assumptions regarding language models.
+Specifically, safe Rust is defined as: Safe Rust will never cause undefined behavior~\cite{UndefinedBehaviorWiki}.

-Ownership is a relation between a value and a variable; each value in Rust is owned by \emph{only one} variable, and memory associated with the value is automatically freed if the variable goes out of scope.
-This simple memory management mechanism provides a compile-time memory safety without having a run-time garbage collector.
-In particular, since a value is automatically freed via \texttt{drop()}, added by a compiler, memory leakage due to programmers' mistakes is naturally avoided.
-Moreover, a value, which can be a pointer to heap memory, is owned by only one variable; thus, its associated memory is freed only via \texttt{drop()}, by which double-free bugs are avoided.
-Although the ownership provides a vital safeguard to avoid memory-safety bugs, it is too strict to have only one owner for each value.
+To achieve memory safety: safe Rust leverages \emph{ownership} and \emph{borrowing} to ensure that there are no undefined behaviors in the compiled programs \citep{Reed2015PatinaA}.
+Ownership is a relationship between a value and a variable.
+Each value in Rust is owned by \emph{only one} variable, and the memory associated with the value is automatically freed if the variable goes out of scope.
+This simple memory management mechanism provides compile-time memory safety without the need for a run-time garbage collector.
+In particular, since a value's associated memory is freed only via \texttt{drop()}, double-free or use-after-free bugs are avoided through the compiler's lifetime checks.
+Although ownership provides a vital safeguard to avoid memory-safety bugs, it is too strict to allow only one owner for each value.
 Thus, borrowing is introduced to address this issue.

-Borrowing allows having a reference to a variable without ownership.
+Borrowing allows us to reference a variable without ownership.
 Specifically, Rust provides two types of borrowing: immutable and mutable.
 Each variable can have either multiple immutable references or only one mutable reference.
-Through this restriction, safe Rust ensures that no other party will have write access to the variable when it has been borrowed as a mutable reference.
+Through this restriction, safe Rust ensures that no other party can write to the variable when it is borrowed as a mutable reference.

+\textbf{Unsafe Rust.} Although safe Rust provides a strong guaranty of memory safety and relatively flexible restrictions, there are many scenarios where programmers need to maintain a shared mutable reference in system programming.
+For example, memory can be shared among multiple threads with well-defined synchronization.